One Mo' Gin

 Upon joining Stripe in 2015 I created and led an observability team and worked to change Stripe’s culture such that observing our systems was a core concern.
 I led the creation of an entirely new observability stack with minimal interruption, managed and changed vendors a few times, and contributed to large improvements in reliability and confidence at Stripe through both observability tooling and incident process.

-In 2019 I joined SignalFx as a Technical Director.
-My role is a mix of advocacy, customer engagement, and product improvement.
+In 2019 I joined SignalFx as a Technical Director, functioning as a Field CTO.
+My role was a mix of advocacy, customer engagement, and product improvement.
 Late in 2019 SignalFx was acquired by Splunk.

 I’m often asked by investors to discuss my thoughts of new or existing monitoring products, and I enjoy speaking about these tools with others both to learn and provide my thoughts.
 I’ve also participated on customer advisory boards, representing my engineering teammates and learning challenges from vendors.